jfpanisset/cloud_gpu_build_agent/README.md

 export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES
 ```

 Finally, you will need to set environment variables specific to the cloud service you are using (see additional details in the sections on each cloud provider).
-A Terraform variable called `foo` will have its value set to `bar` by an environemnt variable called `TF_VAR_FOO` with value `bar`, you could also use the command line option `-var foo=bar` to `terraform apply`.
+A Terraform variable called `foo` will have its value set to `bar` by an environment variable called `TF_VAR_foo` with value `bar`, you could also use the command line option `-var foo=bar` to `terraform apply`.

 - Google GCP
         FIXME